Black-HOST/deployer/README.md

 ---

+## ⚠️ Disclaimer
+This software is provided "as is" without warranty of any kind, express or implied.
+While it has been tested extensively, you should use it at your own risk.

+Be especially cautious when using the `delete: true` option, as it will permanently remove files from your remote server that do not exist in your local directory.
+If you don't feel confident, always perform a dry_run: true first to verify which files will be deleted.

+---

 ## 📄 License

-This project is maintained by [Black HOST Ltd.](https://github.com/Black-HOST).
+This project is maintained by [Black HOST Ltd.](https://black.host) and licensed under the MIT License.

-See LICENSE file for details.
+See [`LICENSE`](LICENSE) file for more details.